There are two roles for parents on each team,

 Each team MUST have one parent designated as a Parent Assistant Coach.
 If the team has two volunteers both can be designated as the Parent Assistant Coach OR, one parent can be designated the Parent Manager and one as the Parent Assistant Coach.
 IMPORTANT – both roles are a full year commitment beginning in August.

-U8 - Recommend at least 2 (3 preferable) Parent Assistant Coaches beginning in Fall 2017 given the new format.
+U8 - Recommend at least 2 (3 preferable) Parent Assistant Coaches given the format of the 4x4 games as a team will field two teams simultaneously.
 See U8 Travel Soccer page for more detail.

-* If Parent Assistant Coaches receive red cards during a game, it is the parent's responsibility to pay the fine to get their card back.
+* If Parent Assistant Coaches receive red cards during a game, it is the parent's responsibility to pay the fine.

 Roles and Responsibilities for Parent Volunteers

-We have put together a quick guide below for Parent Managers’ ease of reference but please refer here for the full list of Parent Manager and Parent Assistant Coach responsibilities.
+We have put together a quick guide below for Parent Managers’ ease of reference but please refer below for the full list of Parent Manager and Parent Assistant Coach responsibilities.

 Register as a Parent Volunteer with WYSL